What is a Lash Lift?

 Is getting a Brazilian wax awkward?

 Nope!
 It doesn’t have to be and definitely shouldn’t be!
 It’s one of my most popular services.
-Although I like to keep things light and fun, I do take my guest comfort very serious.
+Although I like to keep things light and fun, I do take my clients comfort very serious.
 Please rest assured, I understand the vulnerability you are subjecting yourself to during this service and I respect and honor it.
 Wild Femme is a safe and judgment free space.
 I am a woman and a professional.
 My clients are all different shapes, sizes, ages, race and sexual orientation.
 I’ve seen it all and waxed it all.
 The only thing I’m concerned with during a Brazilian wax is making sure you are comfortable while thoroughly removing your unwanted hair.

 I’m on my period, can I still get waxed?